-Easy enough for a weeknight dinner and elegant enough for entertaining, these Ginger and Honey Glazed Pork Chops with Peach-Poblano salsa are a sublime combination of sweet and savory!
+Easy enough for a weeknight dinner and elegant enough for entertaining, these Ginger Honey Glazed Pork Chops with Peach-Poblano Salsa are a sublime combination of sweet and savory!

 Hi-ya friends!
 Happy Thursday!
 Oh soooooo close to the weekend… I can almost feel the weekend vibes.
 Woot woot!

 So, I have a question for you.
 How many long weekend vacations are acceptable during the summer?